 - Know the subject well and in further depths as you will have to expand on the topic at interview and explain any opinions put forward.

-At both Universities now it is common that you are asked to take an extra test when you go for interview.
-The details of this should be given in your invitation letter but the tables below give you an indication of what might be required.
-These requirements vary from college to college and course to course so check in advance.
+At both universities it is almost universal that you are asked to take an extra test set by the university, either before the interview or when you go for interview.
+The details of this are given in the entry requirements for each course but the tables below give you an indication of what might be required.
+These requirements vary from college to college and course to course, so check in advance.

-For specific subjects you may also be asked to sit specific tests before the interview e.g. HAT, LNAT.
-Usually you don’t have to receive a specific grade in these but they are used to compare candidates (as all those applying will be predicted A grades).
-It is sometimes the case that you will be asked to take additional exams when you sit your A-levels (e.g. STEP levels) and the results of these may form a part of your provisional offer.
+For specific subjects you will be asked to sit specific national tests before the interview, for example ELAT, LNAT and BMAT for English Literature, Law, and Medicine respectively.
+Usually you don’t have to receive a specific grade in these but they are used to compare candidates (as all those applying will be predicted A*/A grades).
+It is sometimes the case that you will be asked to take additional exams when you sit your A-levels (e.g. STEP levels) and the results of these may form a part of your conditional offer.